hiiru/Mizore/README.md

 Also other cases could be covered, e.g. a wrapper which uses JSON on DEBUG and javabin on live or special content filtering

-#### SolrServerHandler -- Solr connection/manager
-This is the Core element which managed what Handlers are used and prepare the requests, which is heavily inspired by solrj but created with .NET and the libraries design in mind.

-When you access solr in your external project, it will be most likely thru this Layer.

-This should allow you to implement all kind of thing, connection pooling, multi-server/farm/cloud, solr analytics/debugging or even creating special handlers like an embedded solr server (e.g. by using IKVM.NET and solrj)

 #### CommunicationHandler -- Request/Response / connection content abstraction/manager
 The CommunicationHandler understand the data structure of solr (NamedList) and converts them into a typed class.

 They consist of 2 Parts (and optional data classes), Request and Response.<br/>
 The Request is passed to the ConnectionHandler (and ContentSerializer) which returns a Response object.<br/>
 Request -> ConnectionHandler/ContentSerializer -> Response

 #### DataMappingHandler -- Object/Data binding
 Still TBD how this layer will be integrated, However this will handle the conversion of Solr Documents to Data-Objects.<br/>